Educational Visits Policy 2024.docx

 As previously stated, it is a requirement that a signed parent/ carer consent/medical information form is obtained from the parents/ carers of all young people participating in all educational visits/ adventurous activities.

-Consent for Outdoor Education, PE and regular local off site activities are often sought on a student’s admission to school and reviewed annually.
-Additional activities/ off site visits will require consent handed out to the student and to be returned completed by a parent/ carer.
+Consent for Outdoor Education, PE and regular local off-site activities are often sought on a student’s admission to school and reviewed annually.
+Additional activities/ offsite visits will require consent handed out to the student and to be returned completed by a parent/ carer.

 This necessitates the exclusion from such activities of students/young people for whom the school have not obtained, for whatever reason, the consent for any necessary medical treatment.
 Staff responsible for supervision of the activity/visit should make themselves aware of the nearest accident and emergency hospital.
 The responsibility for implementing the emergency procedures is that of the Visit Leader.
 Staff should take with them copies of the risk assessment and student passport containing all relevant information in case of emergency.